Arphros/ArphrosFramework/README.md

 # Arphros Framework
-A rhythm game framework using a level-based system, not charting or whatever you guys called it.
+A music game framework using a level-based system, not charting or whatever you guys called it.

 ## What is this?